microsoft/microsoft-ui-xaml-specs/active/gridsyntax/GridSyntaxSpec.md

 1. When the parser encounters an element attribute that is assigning to a collection-type property, it recognizes that initialization of a collection from a string is being requested.
 2. The parser tokenizes the attribute value (a comma-delimited string) into a series of substrings, each of which represents the initialization value of a single element of the collection
-3. The parser will perform the usual "initialize an instance of a type from a string" operation.
+3. The parser will perform the usual "initialize an instance of a type from a string" operation, using the assigned ContentProperty with the string as an argument to create the object.
+See Section 6.6.4.
+Value Creation from Attribute Text in the [MS-XAML Spec](http://download.microsoft.com/download/0/a/6/0a6f7755-9af5-448b-907d-13985accf53e/[MS-XAML].pdf) for more details.
-4. If the type has a ContentProperty, then a new instance of the type will be created (zero-argument constructor) and the string value will be assigned to the content property (this might in turn invoke a type converter, but the details are at a lower abstraction level and so are not germane to this discussion).
-5. If the type has either a built-in type converter or a CreateFromString attribute specifying a factory method, then that will be invoked with the string value as an argument, returning a new instance of the type.

-If neither step 4 nor 5 is performed, then this is an error.

 In terms of Grid, this means that the ColumnDefinitions and RowDefinitions properties are able to be defined by providing a comma-delimited string of ColumnDefinitions (Width values) and a comma-delimited string of RowDefinitions (Height values), respectively.
 In order to support this language feature in Grid, a mechanism is needed that allows ColumnDefinition and RowDefinition objects to be createable from their Width/Height properties, respectively.
 To achieve this, the content property of ColumnDefinition is set to the Width property, and the content property of RowDefinition is set to the Height property.This will be used to make the new syntax (see below) fully functional.